 Limiting choice leads to higher costs and less service flexibility.
 In addition, there is also the risk of vendor lock-in: excessive dependence on network providers.

-However, a dedicated, private line between your company and an independent, external data centre allows you to choose between dozens of other network providers.
-This gives you a much stronger competitive position, enabling you to purchase data centre storage under far better – and cheaper – conditions.
+However, a dedicated, private line between your company and an independent, external data center allows you to choose between dozens of other network providers.
+This gives you a much stronger competitive position, enabling you to purchase data center storage under far better – and cheaper – conditions.
 This solution is not only cheaper, it also means your data is protected better.

 In addition, you are assured of excellent connectivity and very high bandwidths at an attractive price.
-Choosing a data centre that is tied to a particular service provider only increases your dependency.
-So is it vital to work with an external, independent and carrier-neutral data centre.
+Choosing a data center that is tied to a particular service provider only increases your dependency.
+So is it vital to work with an external, independent and carrier-neutral data center.

 Independent players search for the best solution

 CThere are multiple independent players that help companies find a telecom provider that offers the best rate and can guarantee the quality you require.
 These companies analyse your current costs and request company-specific quotes from various telecom providers.
 They then offer tailor-made advice on the best and least expensive option for your situation.

 This will allow you to dramatically reduce your telecom expenses without having to spend a lot of time searching for the cheapest solution.
 Of course, this only applies if you opt for an independent, external data center, not if you build an on-site IT room or choose a data center that is tied to a network provider.
 Would you like to know more?
 Then please contact us.